 If you should need information about your claim, you should call:

-Please note: All medical bills and prescription receipts related to your claim should be sent to Kristen Rushton at the above address.
+Please note: All medical bills and prescription receipts related to your claim should be sent to Debbie Brothers at the above address.
 Additionally, this information, along with your claim number when assigned, should be provided to any medical providers who treat you.